The Best Energy Efficient Kettle in 2025 – Tried and Tested

 Material and Build Quality

-Stainless steel kettles often outperform plastic or glass models regarding heat retention and durability.
-A better build quality retains heat longer, reducing repeat boils, and ensures the appliance lasts for years, reducing your long-term environmental impact.
+Stainless steel kettles often outperform plastic or glass models in terms of heat retention and durability.
+Their better build quality retains heat longer, reducing repeat boils.
+The appliance also lasts for years, reducing your long-term environmental impact.

 Thicker walls and well-fitted lids also help prevent heat from escaping.
 Cheaper kettles may warp, leak, or fail quickly, leading to replacement and added cost.
 A sturdy build supports energy efficiency in daily use and across the kettle’s lifespan.